Jayashree-D/docs/designs/physical-led.md

    using the dbus signal in udev instead of triggering systemd service.

- - A dbus method call will be exposed from the service. udev will notify the LEDs detected in the driver to the method call in phosphor-led-sysfs.
+ - A dbus method call will be exposed from the service. udev will notify the LEDs detected in the driver to the method call in phosphor-led-sysfs daemon.

 **Example**